 Campground bookings for Channel Point Coastal Reserve

-You are required to have a permit to visit Channel Point Coastal Reserve, even if you don't plan to stay overnight.
+To visit Channel Point Coastal Reserve, you must have a permit even if you don't stay overnight.

-Access to the reserve is seasonal - it is usually open from May to November.
-Access to the reserve outside these months is subject to weather and road conditions.
-Check road conditions before you travel.
+Access outside these months is subject to weather so you should check road conditions before you travel.

 Before applying for a permit, make sure you understand all the rules and guidelines for safety, comfort and permits in parks and reserves.

-Before you visit the Channel Point Coastal Reserve make sure you are aware of the following conditions:
+Before you visit, you must make sure you're aware of the following conditions:

 - no more than 10 vehicles or 50 people (whichever comes first) can visit the reserve at once - there are 10 campsites with each site suitable for five people (adults and children)

-- you can stay from one night to five nights only
+- you can only stay up to five nights

 - you can make a reservation only three months in advance of the month you wish to visit

-- you must return from a visit to Channel Point Coastal Reserve before you can book another trip.
+- you must return from a visit to the reserve before you can book another trip.

 If your group is from a club, association, school group or non-profit organisation, you must have 'all risks' public liability insurance of more than $10 million.